degreepath/auditor/tests/snapshots/2018-19/major/political-science.md

 For this section, you must complete either the “French, German, Spanish” or “Chinese, Greek, Latin, Japanese, Norwegian, Russian” requirement.

 #### French, German, Spanish
-For this requirement, you must have at least one course taken within the FREN, GERM, or SPAN department past 232.
+For this requirement, you must have at least one course taken within any of the FREN, GERM, or SPAN departments past 232.

 #### Chinese, Greek, Latin, Japanese, Norwegian, Russian
-For this requirement, you must have at least one course taken within the CHIN, GREEK, LATIN, JAPAN, NORW, or RUSSN department past 231.
+For this requirement, you must have at least one course taken within any of the CHIN, GREEK, LATIN, JAPAN, NORW, or RUSSN departments past 231.

 # Custom Attributes